DanielVZ96/backend-test-admetrics/README.md

  This command updates just the current date.
 If you want to get or update all of the historical rates you have to run the command with the -a or --all flag:
  ```
- $ python manage.py uodate -a
+ $ python manage.py updaterates -a
  Successfully updated all rates!
  ```
  Actually, you can also call this command from within any script as long as you import the server settings accordingly.